SignalFlagZ/Threaded-Recent-Comments-for-Google-Blogger/README.md

 Change `yourURL` option to Your Blog address.
 You can choose one from two CSS files, TRC_Simplest_mini.css or TRC_Baloon_mini.css.
 ## Options
+-yourURL
+  - Your blogspot URL
 - itemCount
-    Number of comments.
+  - Number of comments.
 - daysNew
-    Number of days to display new arrival mark.
+  - Number of days to display new arrival mark.
 - isMobile

 - cssTRC